 The bill amends existing laws regarding associate development organizations in Washington State, specifically RCW 43.330.082 and RCW 43.330.086.
-It requires contracting organizations to provide annual performance measures and reports that detail their impact on employment and economic conditions in their regions.
+It requires contracting organizations to provide annual performance measures and summaries of best practices, including detailed employment and economic data from the employment security department.
 The bill emphasizes the need for consistent performance measures across regions to facilitate statewide evaluation.
-Additionally, it mandates that organizations failing to meet performance targets develop remediation plans and face potential contract termination for nonperformance.
+Additionally, it mandates that contracting organizations that fail to meet performance targets develop remediation plans and may face contract termination for nonperformance.
 The department is also tasked with submitting a final report to the legislature every even-numbered year on the performance results of these contracts.

 Statutes affected: Original Bill: 43.330.082, 43.330.086